Skelmis/Discord-Anti-Spam/docs/modules/main/modes.rst

 Unlike other methods, this punishes members if they simply send more then ``x`` messages within ``y`` time period.
-You can find this plugin here: ::py::class:`MaxMessageLimiter`
+You can find this plugin here :py:class:`MaxMessageLimiter`